← Back Published on

 Or was it two?

-I hear you yell and scream your colorful curses to the midnight sky,
+Your colorful curses to the midnight sky,

-That he wasn't meant to die, and you wonder why the universe is so cruel.
+And you wondered why the universe is so cruel.

-But no answer came, just a little rain, and you look at me through the drops
+But no answer came, just a little rain,

 “He’s gone, John.
 And he took us, too.”